-The Office of Business Development (OBD) helps facilitate Pre-Employment Transition Services (Pre-ETS) by assisting students and youth and exploring different career opportunities.
-OBD makes business connections when providing their services, especially direct services such as recruitment assistance for internships, Community-Based Work Experiences, job shadowing, on-the-job training and business sponsored training programs.
-The OBD plays an integral role in assisting students and youth with disabilities in obtaining high quality employment.
+The Office of Business Development (OBD) help facilitate Pre-Employment Transition services by assisting students and youth, explore different career opportunities.
+OBD make business connections when providing their services, especially direct services such as recruitment assistance for internships, community based work experiences, job shadowing, on the job training and business sponsored training programs.
+OBD plays an integral role in assisting students and youth with disabilities in obtaining high quality employment.

-The Summer Internship Program has recently expanded from a summer program geared toward students to a service designed to be provided anytime an individual needs or requires this service during the year.
+The Summer Internship program has recently been expanded from a summer program geared toward students to a service designed to be provided anytime an individuals need and require this service during the year.